MTstateIntroStats/IntroStatActivitiesHybrid/_book/04-A07-inference-1cat-theory.md

 ### Summary statistics review

-* Download the R file for today's activity from D2L
+* Download the R file for today's activity from Canvas

 * Upload the file to the R server